 There’s a moment, somewhere in between the holidays, when I stepped off an airplane, a swirl of chilly air engulfed me and left me suddenly disoriented: Where am I?
 Could this be Chicago, DC, or SF?
 You certainly cannot tell them apart from how the temperature has been behaving this winter.
 The reality of “where” as a defined, inducible feature of my current existence starts to act all shaky.
 I look to my side in a wishful desire for an unshakable element, and your uncertainty to me is the only unwavering certainty I know of.

-There’s another moment right before Thanksgiving, a day meaning little to us in the diaspora, except for conjuring a sense of homelessness, when I felt like sharing everything I know with you.
+There’s another moment right before Thanksgiving, a day meaning little to us in the diaspora, except for conjuring a sense of homelessness, when I felt like recounting my story with all the bitterness with you.
 You don’t complain about things you never had.
 You only mourn what was once so close and had to be given away to the slippery concept of time.
 Years of furtiveness lent the blunt revelation a severe gravity, but you didn’t seem to mind taking it on as your weighty responsibility.
 Really glad we are friends.
 Many times have we said this to each other.

 Then there’s the last two days of this year when there’s finally some sun.
-A long, winding, black journey back served as a reality check: the night is still too cold to be with, no matter how sunny the day looks.
+A long, winding, black journey back, from your place to mine, served as a reality check: the night is still too cold to be with, no matter how sunny the day looks.
 In the end, all the courage that has been yeasting up during the day, is easily defeated by one lone trip at night.

 Feeling stuck is where values are clashing, where the world of simple is in battle with the world of muddy, where aspiring to be humble wrestles with the shallow need to pretend, to remake identities on the cheap, to shine buttons in public.
-I had wanted to be driven by a simple mission, to be in pursuit of pure truth and beauty, but couldn’t help getting swayed in the winds that bluster over us, and getting carried away by the superficial glitz and gloss.
+Feeling stuck is when I had wanted nothing but a simple mission, to be in pursuit of pure truth and beauty, but couldn’t help getting swayed in the winds that bluster over us, and getting carried away by the superficial glitz and gloss.

 If you resonate with some poignancy like mine, you are likely an in-between man.